ETS-Android3/Crypto-net/README.md

 ### Prerequisites

 * Android Smart phone.
-* download the app from Playstore.
+* download the app from Playstore.(still working on this)
 * Internet Connection i.e WIFI or mobile data.